-The heat exchanger and solar collectors are connected by copper pipe work and form a closed circuit which is filled with closed circuit fluid.
-This fluid is a solution of a blue, non-toxic food grade propylene glycol heat transfer fluid concentrate mixed with water.
-The heat transfer fluid concentrate is used to lower the freezing temperature of the closed circuit fluid and provides protection against freezing.
+52H series: The heat exchanger and solar collectors are connected by copper pipe work and form a closed circuit which is filled with closed circuit fluid.
+The closed circuit fluid is a solution of a blue, non-toxic food grade propylene glycol concentrate mixed with water.
+The closed circuit concentrate is used to lower the freezing temperature of the closed circuit fluid and provides protection against freezing.
 The closed circuit also provides protection to the solar collectors and solar pipe work against harsh water chemistry.